 Refund of Taxes

-Refund of taxes for residential improvements rendered uninhabitable by a catastrophic event (197.319 F.S.)– The property owner may request a refund for taxes originally levied and paid for the year any catastrophic event, or calamity or event of misfortune (example: fire or hurricane) that renders one or more residential improvements uninhabitable for at least 30 days.
-This does not include damage caused, directly or indirectly, by the property owner with the intent to damage or destroy the residential improvement and does not include structures that are not essential (Ex: detached garage, pool, or land) to the use and occupancy of the residential dwelling.
-An application is filed with the property appraiser by March 1 of the year following the event.
-The property appraiser may request additional supporting documentation to determine whether the applicant is entitled to a refund.
-If entitled, the property appraiser must issue an official written statement to the tax collector within 30 days after the determination, but no later than by April 1.
-The tax collector shall calculate the damage differential pursuant to this section and processes a refund in an amount equal to the catastrophic event refund.
+An application needs to be filed with the Property Appraiser by March 1 of the year following the event.
+The Property Appraiser may request additional supporting documentation to determine whether the applicant is entitled to a refund.
+If entitled, the Property Appraiser must issue an official written statement to the Tax Collector within 30 days after the determination, but no later than April 1.
+The Tax Collector shall calculate the damage differential pursuant to (Florida Statute 197.319) and process a refund in an amount equal to the catastrophic event refund.

 For all questions or concerns, please call our office to speak with one of our professionals.